 One of the areas on carbon wheels that many people worry about is there brake track.
-On the FL series of wheels we were already leading the way by having a brake track that could deal with up to 240° of heat.
-We always want to better our carbon fibre wheels heat resistance, never being ones to rest on our laurels.
+On the FL series of wheels, we were already leading the way by having a brake track that could deal with up to 240° of heat.
+(Update: FL series already can be capable of withstanding temperatures 300 degrees Celsius 2019/02/01) We always want to better our carbon fibre wheels heat resistance, never being ones to rest on our laurels.

 Figure 2 Our FL rim brake track surface

 Our engineers may have been feeling the strain from lightening the wheel and now we were pushing technology and bicycle engineering further.
 We want you to know that our wheel rims can withstand temperatures that other wheels don’t like.
 For our new Aero series we have managed to take resistance up to 300°.
 Now you will not need to worry about those long Alpine descents, you will be free to ride down as safely as you want to.

 Figure 3 The new ICAN Aero braking track

 Our engineers then felt that if they were going to the job of making the rim better than they better also look at the hubs we fitted to the rim.
 Hubs can sometimes be missed out when looking at the beauty of a well-crafted carbon fiber rim.
 For our original R01 hub as found on the FL series, was an OEM part that we had crafted in Taiwan.

 Our engineers took the FL series precision sealed bearing R01 hub to pieces and started to work out how to better it.
 They machined off any excess weight, which was hard to find on an already ultra-light hubset, and they even managed to remove two spokes from the front hub.
 The removal of excess spokes took the front hub down to 18 spokes, and the rear hub has 24 spokes still, to help with the extra drivetrain forces.

 Figure 4The new R01 is a work of ultralight art and precision.